 Why don’t the deer demolish this place?
 They must be full from eating all the bushes in your front yard.

-15. Just a few minutes past the end of the rhododendron tunnel, you’ll see the Orange (Quail) Trail joining you from the right, marked with three orange blazes (four, actually).
-We’ll come back to this spot in just a bit and take the Orange Trail back to within minutes of you car.
-For now, though, keep heading straight across the little clearing that is marked with both yellow and orange blazes.
+15. Just a few minutes past the end of the rhododendron tunnel, you’ll see the Green Trail joining you from the right.
+We’ll come back to this spot in just a bit and take the Green Trail back to within minutes of you car.
+For now, though, keep heading straight across the little clearing.

 16. SURPRISE!!!!
 It’s a lake!